jppelteret/dealii-weak_forms/README.md

    those tied to other `DoFHandler`s) so, as examples, time discretisation of rate-dependent problems is supported, and the solution of one finite element problem can be used as the input to another.
-More features of the library are loosly listed below.
+More features of the library are loosely listed below.

 ## How does this work?